FarPay/ApiDoc/Readme.md

 * All endpoints are testable in the swagger UI, by [entering the API-Key](API-Key-Input.md) or by [adding the request headers](All-Requests.md).
 * Date is rendered in two formats.
 The *input* date is given as `yyyy-MM-dd`, while a date result is rendered as `yyyy-MM-ddThh:mi:ssZ`
 * Other endpoints depending the http-verb, such as `POST`, `PUT`, `PATCH` or `DELETE`, depending on the available functional scope.
 Furher info on these, where you dive in.
+* Have a look at more complex examples in examples Folder.

 ## Root URL
 The url is